 Yarn fibres and their properties

 One of the most exciting things about knitting and crochet is discovering the huge variety of yarns available.
-Walk into any yarn shop and you’ll find wool, cotton, alpaca, bamboo, linen, cashmere and countless blends, all with their own unique qualities.
+Walk into any yarn shop and you'll find wool, cotton, alpaca, bamboo, linen, cashmere and countless blends, all with their own qualities.

-But if you’re new to fibre types, it can be difficult to know what any of those labels actually mean.
+If you're new to fibre types, it can be difficult to know what any of those labels actually mean.
 Why is one yarn perfect for a cosy winter jumper while another is better suited to a lightweight summer top?
 Why do some fibres feel soft and fluffy while others feel crisp and cool?

 Understanding fibre properties